by David Kranker March 22, 2021 5 min read

 Orbital disc sanders can be a great tool for producing wood products with a fine finish.
 Choosing the best orbital sander for your needs can save you time and money while improving the quality of your work.
 The important factors to consider when shopping for orbital sanders are the dust removal system, grip, available speed options, and power source.

+In summary, orbital sanders are excellent for achieving smooth and even finishes on wood, especially for finer sanding tasks.
+However, they may not be the best choice for heavy material removal or working on extremely hard wood.
 If you have to remove a lot of wood stock or are concerned about cross-grain marking, a random-orbit sander is a better option.
 In fact, when both machines are outfitted with 100-grit sandpaper, the random-orbit sander removes more material every time.

 Random-orbit sanders have hook-and-loop abrasive discs that are easier to switch out than the sandpaper sheets clamped on orbital sanders.
 The velcro-like attachment system lets you go up or down a grit level without having to waste a disc.
 While hook-and-loop discs are more expensive than the adhesive variety, they’re more economical in the long run because you can reuse them.

 Abrasive discs come in a wide range of sizes to accommodate different woodworking functions.
 Smaller or hobbyist woodworkers will do fine with 5” or 6” sanding pads, but if you work on different types of projects, you might want to invest in different sizes.
-At Red Label Abrasives, our line of abrasive discs includes both hook-and-loop and adhesive types, the latter of which comes in sizes of up to 30”.
+At Red Label Abrasives, our line of abrasive discs includes both hook-and-loop and adhesive types, the latter of which come in sizes of up to 30”.

 Instead of buying a single-speed model, go for a random-orbit sander that has a variable-speed switch, so you can control how much cutting force is used.
 This way, you can remove material quickly when necessary (e.g. stripping varnish from an old piece of furniture) and reduce the speed when you have to work with delicate finishes or thin veneers.

-With most sanders, you can change speed and cutting aggression on the handle, ensuring maximum control during use.
+With most sanders, you can change speed and cut aggression on the handle, ensuring maximum control during use.
 This control is the key to superior finishing results, and you won’t find it on single-speed sanders.

 Dust is the bane of any woodworking shop.
 Not only does it get in your eyes and airways but it can also coat your workpiece and leave unsightly burn marks during sanding.

 While a dust canister or bag will help you contain fugitive dust, a random-orbit sander with a vacuum hose connector will do a more efficient job.
-Make sure that you buy one with a connection that will fit standard vacuum nozzle sizes, so that you’re good to go wherever you work.
+Make sure that you buy one with a connection that will fit standard vacuum nozzle sizes so that you’re good to go wherever you work.

 Sanding can be intense, so you want to buy a sander that you can hold comfortably for extended periods of time.
 Look for one that has a soft overmold on the handle, so that your hands don’t become fatigued from extra-long sanding sessions.